5 Reasons Why Rashmika Mandanna Is A Superstar! Here’s How She’s Rising Above Other Southern Actress

 Unaffected By Negativity

 It is common for every superstar to be subjected to a lot of negativity.
-Similarly, Rahsmika has also been targeted several times for her choice of scenes in film like Geetha Govindam and Dear Comrade.
-But, she doesn't let any of that come I her way as she continues to slay like a queen.
+Similarly, Rashmika has also been targeted several times for her choice of scenes in film like Geetha Govindam and Dear Comrade.
+But, she doesn't let any of that come in her way as she continues to slay like a queen.

 Eternally Grateful